CrowdedKingdoms/sample-game/README.md

 | `Sample/SampleMimicEntity.*` | Invisible mirror-source entity (puppeteer) |
 | `Sample/SampleBlueprintHelpers.*` | BP bridges for struct type literals and proxy class registration |

+## SDK changelog

+This project bundles **CrowdySDK 2.1.0** (in `Plugins/CrowdySDK/`), a large additive release on the 2.0 base.
+The features below are already compiled into the SDK copy here, but the example switches above do **not** demonstrate them yet -- that update is still to come.
+Until then, see the [SDK docs](https://docs.crowdedkingdoms.com/unreal-sdk/intro) for how to use them.

+**New in 2.1.0**

+- **Crowdy State** -- direct property replication.
+Mark a `UPROPERTY` or a Blueprint variable `meta=(CrowdyState)` and the owning client replicates just that value, with no executor or snapshot struct.
+A third replication path alongside Actor State and Event RPCs.
+- **Replicated subsystems** -- a host-owned UE Subsystem can join both view planes (Crowdy State and CrowdyEvents) without being an actor.
+- **Host authority and ownership** -- new `Ownership` / `HostOverride` / `StateHeartbeat` fields
+  on `UCrowdyEntityComponent`, an explicit request/grant ownership-transfer flow, a server-validated host check, and client-side helpers (`DoesCrowdyEntityOwn`, `IsCrowdyEntityHost`, `GetCrowdyEntityComponent`).

+**Breaking changes in 2.1.0**

+- `UCrowdyUtilities::CrowdyHasAuthority` (the pure "am I the host" bool) is renamed to **`GetCrowdyHasAuthority`**; the old name is now the exec/branch node ("Switch Crowdy Has Authority").
+- `ECrowdyDecayRate` dropped the non-functional `Linear_100` value (it aliased `Linear_50`).
+- CrowdyEvent parameters that bury a container inside a struct are now rejected at registration, and the set/map parameter wire format changed, so all peers must run a matching build.

+Full details are in the [SDK changelog](https://docs.crowdedkingdoms.com/releases/intro).

 ## For Further reading, troubleshooting, support or reporting bugs
 - [Crowded Kingdoms Documentation](https://docs.crowdedkingdoms.com/)
 - [CrowdySDK Documentation](https://docs.crowdedkingdoms.com/unreal-sdk/intro)